-Paragraph (3) of Article 16 regulates replacement of a member of an election commission.

-commissions.
+Paragraph (7) of Article 11 has also been amended concerning the membership of election commissions.
+The OSCE/ODIHR has commented during previous elections that precinct and district election commissions have been dominated by local state officials and that this was detrimental to at least the perception of impartiality of these commissions.
 This amendment provides that that "Civil and municipal servants shall not comprise more than one-third of the total number of election commission members".
 It can be argued that in the absence of substantial confidence in the election process that such persons should not be members of election commissions at all because they are beholden to the state authorities.

-The amended Election Code does not address the issue of where an election commission office may be located.
+The Code does not address the issue of where an election commission office may be located.
 The location of an election commission inside a governmental institution building can be explained as a logistical issue connected with the supplying of sufficient support for election administration.
 However, the location of an election commission on the premises of a governmental institution can raise concern.
 Thus, the OSCE/ODIHR recommends that the Code be amended to require, in the first instance and where possible, that the CEC and all other election commissions be located in non-governmental buildings.
-The OSCE/ODIHR also recommends that the proposed amendment adding paragraph (5) to Article 37, which requires authorities to ensure adequate utilities and communications for election commissions, be further amended to state that this cannot be the sole basis for locating an election commission and that first consideration must be given to locating an election commission in non-government premises that facilitate observation.